-Whether you’re in college, graduate school, or really any academic environment, school can be complicated.
+Whether you’re in high school, college, graduate school, or really any academic environment, being a student can be complicated.
 It’s often a source of excitement, inspiration, and personal development, but it can also be stressful.
-For some people, academic issues can be closely connected to mental health symptoms.
-Trouble with school might lead to mental health challenges, while a mental health condition could also lead to trouble with school.
+For some students, academic issues can be closely connected to mental health symptoms.
+Some students' problems with school might lead to mental health challenges, while a mental health condition could also lead to trouble with school.

-It’s normal to experience stress and emotional setbacks in school from time to time; nearly everyone has experienced anxiety before a test or disappointment over negative feedback.
+It’s normal to experience stress and emotional setbacks in school from time to time; nearly everyone has experienced test anxiety or disappointment over negative feedback.

-However, if your academic issues are causing you significant stress, anxiety, or other mental health concerns on a regular basis, you may want to seek support from a therapist.
+However, if your academic challenges are causing you significant stress, anxiety, or other mental health concerns on a regular basis, you may want to seek support from a therapist.

-Prevalence of mental health challenges related to academic issues
+Prevalence of mental health problems related to academic challenges

-In the United States, academic issues seem to be a common source of stress and other mental health concerns, especially among college undergraduates.
+In the United States, being a student with a rigorous academic schedule seems to be a common source of stress and other mental health concerns, especially among college undergraduates.
 An annual survey from The Association for University and College Counseling Center Directors reports that: